pnbruckner/ha-sun2/README.md

 `latitude` | yes* | The location's latitude (in degrees) `longitude` | yes* | The location's longitude (in degrees) `time_zone` | yes* | The location's time zone.
 (See the "TZ database name" column at http://en.wikipedia.org/wiki/List_of_tz_database_time_zones.)
-`elevation` | yes* | The location's elevation above sea level (in meters) `binary_sensors` | yes | Binary sensor configurations as defined [here](#binary-sensor-configurations) `sensors` | yes | Sensor configurations as defined [here](#sensor-configurations)
+`elevation` | yes* | The observer's elevation above ground level at specified location (in meters) `binary_sensors` | yes | Binary sensor configurations as defined [here](#binary-sensor-configurations) `sensors` | yes | Sensor configurations as defined [here](#sensor-configurations)

 \* These must all be used together.
-If not used, the default is Home Assistant's location & name configuration.
+If not used, the default is Home Assistant's location, elevation & name configuration.

+> NOTE: Home Assistant describes the elevation setting as "above sea level."
+> For the purpose of determining sunrise, etc., that is incorrect.
+> It should be the observer's elevation above ground level at the specified location.
+> For more details, see [Effect of Elevation](https://sffjunkie.github.io/astral/#effect-of-elevation)

 ### Binary Sensor Configurations